bghira/SimpleTuner/OPTIONS.md

                         PyTorch provides different modes for the Torch Inductor when compiling graphs. max-autotune, the
                         default mode, provides the most benefit.
+  --allow_tf32          Deprecated option.
+TF32 is now enabled by default.
+Use
+                        --disable_tf32 to disable.
+  --disable_tf32        Previous defaults were to disable TF32 on Ampere GPUs.
-  --allow_tf32          Whether or not to allow TF32 on Ampere GPUs.
-Can be
+                        This option is provided to explicitly disable TF32, after default configuration was updated to enable TF32 on Ampere GPUs.
-                        used to speed up training.
-For more information, see h ttps://pytorch.org/docs/stable/notes/cuda.html#tensorf
-                        loat-32-tf32-on-ampere-devices
   --validation_using_datasets
                         When set, validation will use images sampled randomly from each dataset for validation.
 Be mindful of